cakebatterandsprinkles/portfolio-gatsby/src/posts/25-local_session_cookies.md

 [HTTP Cookies](https://en.wikipedia.org/wiki/HTTP_cookie) are mostly used for authentication and user data persistence.
 You create a token that is unique for the user and the session and add it to every HTTP request made from the client.
 One of the reasons to use cookies is to keep track of what the user is doing on the website - such as adding items to your cart in an e-commerce site, or the login information.

 Cookies are attached to every HTTP request, so you should be cautious about what you put inside.
-Storing too unnecessary data will make your HTTP requests chonkier, making the application slower than it's supposed to be.
+Storing too much data will make your HTTP requests chonkier, making the application slower than it's supposed to be.

 - Maximum storage limit is around 4KB, and can only contain strings.